Virus887/FlockSimulator/README.md

 Alignment – steer towards average heading of neighbours <br />
 Cohesion – steer towards average position of neighbours <br />

-User can manipulatestrenght of these 3 rules using keyboard buttons.
+User can manipulate the strenght of these 3 rules using keyboard buttons.
 What is more, boids avoid mouse cursor if user prass 'M' key.